Plutonomicon/plutarch-plutus/docs/GUIDE.md

 ```
 The code is the same, we just changed the type annotation.
 Cool!

-### PIsDataRepr
+### PIsDataRepr & PDataFields
 `PIsDataRepr` allows for easily deconstructing `Constr` [`BuiltinData`/`Data`](https://github.com/Plutonomicon/plutonomicon/blob/main/builtin-data.md) values.
-It allows fully type safe matching on `Data` values, without embedding type information within the generated script - unlike PlutusTx.
+It allows fully type safe matching on `Data` values, without embedding type information within the generated script - unlike PlutusTx. `PDataFields`, on top of that, allows for ergonomic field access.

 > Aside: What's a `Constr` data value?
 Briefly, it's how Plutus Core encodes non-trivial ADTs into `Data`/`BuiltinData`.
 It's essentially a sum-of-products encoding.
 But you don't have to care too much about any of this.
 Essentially, whenever you have a custom non-trivial ADT (that isn't just an integer, bytestring, string/text, list, or assoc map), you should implement `PIsDataRepr` for it.

-For example, `PScriptContext` - which is the Plutarch synonym to [`ScriptContext`](https://playground.plutus.iohkdev.io/doc/haddock/plutus-ledger-api/html/Plutus-V1-Ledger-Contexts.html#t:ScriptContext) - has a `PIsDataRepr` instance, this lets you easily keep track of its type, match on it, deconstruct it - you name it!
+For example, `PScriptContext` - which is the Plutarch synonym to [`ScriptContext`](https://playground.plutus.iohkdev.io/doc/haddock/plutus-ledger-api/html/Plutus-V1-Ledger-Contexts.html#t:ScriptContext) - has the necessary instances.
+This lets you easily keep track of its type, match on it, deconstruct it - you name it!
 ```hs
 -- NOTE: REQUIRES GHC 9!
 {-# LANGUAGE QualifiedDo #-}